1991 in British music

-In March, The Clash received their first number 1 with "Should I Stay or Should I Go", after being used in a commercial for Levi's.
+In March, The Clash received their first number 1 with "Should I Stay or Should I Go", after the song was used in a commercial for Levi's.
 A month later, Cher scored her first UK solo No. 1 with "The Shoop Shoop Song (It's in His Kiss)", taken from the film Mermaids.

 Bryan Adams also reached No. 1 for the first time in July with "(Everything I Do) I Do It for You", from the film Robin Hood: Prince of Thieves.
 Breaking the record held since 1955, it stayed there for sixteen consecutive weeks, a record that remains to this day.
 It also became the biggest selling single of the year, selling over a million copies.

 The Christmas number one single this year was Queen's "Bohemian Rhapsody", re-issued after the death of Freddie Mercury in November, coupled with "These Are the Days of Our Lives".
-As "Bohemian Rhapsody" had previously hit the top in 1975 (also becoming the Christmas number one) it became the first song ever, not counting re-entries, to hit number 1 twice.
+As "Bohemian Rhapsody" had previously hit the top in 1975 (also becoming the Christmas number one) it became the first song ever to reach number 1 in two separate releases.

-The death of Joy Finzi, who had founded the Finzi Trust in 1969 to commemorate her husband Gerald, was one of the most notable events on the classical music scene.
-Harrison Birtwistle's opera, Gawain, with a libretto by David Harsent, was performed for the first time on 30 May at the Royal Opera House.
+The classical music scene saw the death of Joy Finzi, who had founded the Finzi Trust in 1969 to commemorate her husband Gerald.
+Harrison Birtwistle's opera, Gawain, with a libretto by David Harsent, received its premiere at the Royal Opera House in May.
+Symphony Hall, Birmingham, with a big emphasis on acoustic flexibility, opened in April, with the official opening by the Queen in June.